 INTELLIGENT ACTIVITY MONITORING

-Intelligent activity monitoring to build a picture of an individual’s typical activities through smart monitoring of patient and citizen activity.
+Intelligent activity monitoring builds a picture of an individual’s typical activities through smart monitoring activity, which supports clinical teams to create effective care plans and identify risk before an incident occurs.

 Supplier Details